hyunsik/tokamak/INTERNAL.md

 single data structure.
 A page is a container for a list of minipages.
 So, a page represents multiple rows in row stores as well as column stores.

+## Page

+### Page Life Cycle
+ * Each is created at each operator and the life cycle will be the same to the operator.
+ * Operators can be categorized into two types
+   * One type will write new values into Page
+     * e.g., Project, Groupby, Join, Window, Sort
+   * Another type will just bypass the page
+     * Filter, Union

 ## MiniPage details

 ### Fixed-length (direct) MiniPage